chpolste/flottplot/README.UI.md

 Known issue: actions will not trigger if the focus is on an element of the UI (e.g. if a dropdown menu is selected).

+## button

+    button(label, assignments)

+A button labeled `label`.
+The `assignments` must be a dictionary mapping element names to values.
+Clicking the button sets each element to the corresponding value.
+The values may be patterns that depend on other elements and are subject to substitutions like the `pattern` argument of [plot](#plot).

 ## calendar

     calendar(name, [init], [hourstep])